“Making legal services available to people with cancer is an essential part of holistic patient treatment.”

 Deborah Koeppel, a Senior Social Worker at New York University Clinical Cancer Center

-Click here for information about events for cancer patients, friends and family of patients, providers, and/or attorneys throughout the United States.
+Click here for a full list of upcoming events for cancer patients, friends and family of patients, providers, and/or attorneys throughout the United States.

 Cancer and Careers’ National Conference on Work & Cancer